CPRT/2023Rover/README.md

 n to reset to original position b + 6 numbers to set angles in degrees from orange arm in rviz (Example command: b35 67 12 -42 5 1)

+Terminal 4:
+ros2 launch arm_interface keyboard.launch.py

+Once RViz is running, you can pick and place the orange ball and press "plan and execute"